"If Pacifico Rik don't get you smiling, you're either dead or a communist. Either way, you've got issues."

 FIRST/BIGGEST/CURRENT WOW GIG: mid-90s, four youngins opening for Flaming Lips at CBGBs with my band Stagger Stagger Crawl.
 It was our first gig anywhere in NYC.
 Sure the place was filthy, and the carpet still had the stains from Iggy Pop bleeding on it in the 70s, but it was the coolest thing ever.
 Biggest so far has to be the 2011 HFStival at Merriweather Post Pavilion in Columbia MD, on the same bill as the Avett Brothers, Gin Blossoms, Diane Birch, and a bunch more.

-Still running up and down the East Coast for shows as often as I can, and I have a fantastic monthly residency gig at the Westin Resort in Cape Coral, FL, where the stage is next to a world-class tiki bar and marina with million dollar+ yachts everywhere.
+Still running up and down the East Coast for shows as often as I can, and I have a fantastic monthly residency gig at Lynq in Ft Myers, FL, where we shine a big damn spotlight on original music.
 I wear my GOOD jeans for that one.

 SPEAKING OF SONGWRITING, WHO HAVE YOU WRITTEN FOR?
 There's a song on my new EP Ugly Babies called Shine On Me that I originally wrote for my nephew, Tyler Merna.
 Tyler is a young Disney and Broadway actor, and needed something for screen tests that fit his age better than John Legend songs.
 Since I am 12 years old emotionally, they commissioned me to help. that.
 Beyond Tyler, I've written for Trop Rocker Chris Sacks, and Keith Thompson, and scores and music beds for other 3rd party projects.